nazmulidris/developerlife.com/_posts/2024-05-15-tokio-tracing-otel-rust.md

   with `tracing::Span::record`.
 You have to call `tracing::Span::current().record("foo","bar")` in the same function where the `#[instrument(fields(foo))]` attribute is used.

+- When a function is called that isn't instrumented, by another one, which is, any log events generated in the un-instrumented function will be associated with the span of the instrumented function.
+In the `no_instrument` function's log output, you will see addition context from the `entry_point` function that looks something like `INFO caller{client_id=1234}: no instrument fn`.

 Here are some helpful links to learn more about this topic: